When to plant Chicory in Wayne County, MI

-Wayne County County's climate puts the Chicory spring window between April 14 and May 5. time plantings around the expected last-frost window for best survival.
+Wayne County's climate puts the Chicory spring window between April 14 and May 5. time plantings around the expected last-frost window for best survival.
 A second sowing from August 11 to August 25 extends the harvest into fall.

 When to Plant Chicory in Wayne County, MI

-June in the garden — Wayne County, Michigan
+This month in Wayne County, Michigan

 -